obiwanjacobi/zalt2/os.md

 The application registers commands at startup (or declarive in binary?).
 Command-state (enabled/disable) can be retrieved from the app through a standard interface.

 The application can use categories to group commands into a hierarchy.
-If a command-id is zero it registration represents a category and the category-id must be set.
+If a command-id is zero, its registration represents a category and the category-id must be set.
 The system will pre-define several common categories.

 ### Screen Controls